 You’ll notice there is no hairdryer listed.
 You are welcome to bring yours but plan on only using it while onshore at marinas.
 You’ll learn during your briefing that boat electronics can’t handle the load of a hairdryer and trust us….you’ll end up with more trouble than it’s worth if you try!

 The easiest way to stock your bareboat yacht with food is to order all your provisions before you arrive, and have them delivered right to your yacht.
-Riteway (the largest grocery store on Tortola), Bobby’s Supermarket or the Ample Hamper allow you to see their entire inventory online with add-to-cart ordering for all your provisions.
+Riteway (the largest grocery store on Tortola), Bobby’s Supermarket or the Small Seed BVI allow you to see their entire inventory online with add-to-cart ordering for all your provisions.
 There is another large grocery store, One Mart, and you can contact them to assist with a list of items you would like to order.
 Once you’re done just select your delivery time and specify the delivery marina.
 They will deliver the food right to your charter yacht or powercat, and even store your perishable goods for you if they arrive with your provisions before you‘re there.

 We recommend meeting with your entire charter group over lunch/dinner before your trip, talking through the meals you plan to make, quantities and each persons’ preferences.
 While you are talking, one person can have the Riteway or Bobby’s Supermarket website open on their computer and can be adding items to your cart as you talk.
 The website will save your cart so you can continue adding items you may have forgotten until you place your final order.

 If you are looking for a pre-set provision list or would like to order more specialty items, Joan at Small Seed BVI is a great option.
 She can hand-select items for you or you can choose from her pre-set packages stocked with the most popular provisions for charter.